primefaces/primefaces/docs/10_0/components/watermark.md

 Watermark applies a HTML5 placeholder attribute on an target input field.

+> :warning: **This component should only be used in environments, where no passthrough attributes available yet (pre JSF 2.2)!**

 [See this widget in the JavaScript API Docs.](../jsdocs/classes/primefaces.widget.watermark.html)

 ## Info